einbahnstrasse/MTEC1003-slides/_slides/python.conditionals.tutorial.v01.md

 ----

 At some point, we want to **identify**
-the _quality of being "true" or "false"_ to something.
+the _quality of being "true" or "false"_
+in the stuff we're talking about,
+and in the data we're processing.

 ----

 For this, we need to _assign_ a boolean value
 to a larger piece of language...
+One that binds the _boolean value_ to an object...

 ----

+Behold!
 To _assign_ a boolean value, we need a

 ## Statement